-Students are assigned to class standings at the beginning of the school year based on the following earned credits: Freshman = $0-4 \frac{3}{4}$ credits, Sophomore = $5-11 \frac{3}{4}$ credits, Junior = $12-18 \frac{3}{4}$ credits, Senior = 19 or more credits
+Students are assigned to class standings at the beginning of the school year based on the following earned credits: Freshman = 0-4 3⁄4 credits, Sophomore = 5-11 3⁄4 credits, Junior = 12-18 3⁄4 credits, Senior = 19 or more credits

 Fourth year students with 18-18 3⁄4 credits may be considered Seniors with additional enrollment in a correspondence class.

-Students and parents must be aware that 26 units for graduates meet only minimum requirements for graduation.
+\\\ Students and parents must be aware that 26 units for graduates meets only minimum requirements for graduation.

 Post-high school institutions and vocations may require more units of credit in academic areas to meet their educational standards.